node-lightning/node-lightning/docs/OpenChannel.md

 * The pubkeys are the lexicographical ordering of the `funding_pubkey` values from the `open_channel` and `accept_channel` messages.
 Lexicographical ordering improves privacy by not leaking which of the nodes is the funding node.
 * Once this transaction is created, we can use the outpoint (txid + output index).
 We will hold off on broadcasting the funding transaction until we have a valid commitment signature from our peer.
 * This transaction should only use segwit BIP141 (SegWit) inputs.
+* If the funding transaction fails to confirm within 2016 blocks, the fundee (accepting node) will forget the channel.
+As such it is recommended to include a change output that is eligible for fee bumping the funding transaction via CPFP

 ## Subroutine `obtainUtxo`